xapple/crest4/docs/install_from_source.md

 ### Step 3: Install your own version of python

+Your system probably comes with a version of python installed, but the it might be outdated or configured in a particular way.
+If your current version of python is at least 3.8 or above, it should be safe to skip this step.

+To check this simply type:

+    $ python3 -V

+You can also skip this step if you are confident enough about about your system's setup or are an administrator with `sudo` privileges.

-Your system probably comes with a version of python installed.
-But the variations from system to system are too great to rely on any available setup.
-We recommend to install our own in the home directory for development purposes.
-Also, we will then be able to install modules without administrator privileges.
-You can skip this step if you are confident enough about about your system's python or are an administrator.
+If this is not the case and your python is outdated, we recommend to install our own in the home directory for development purposes.
+Also, this guarantees that we will then be able to install python modules without administrator privileges for instance.

 For this we will be using this excellent project: https://github.com/yyuu/pyenv